 Oliver is a timid man, unable to stand up for himself.
 His boss Everwein walks all over him, and his wife Caroline pays no attention to him.

 Oliver isn't a violent man, but he has a habit of wishing violence on people.
-This isn't much of a problem until one day his own reflection comes out of his mirror and decides to take what he says seriously.
+This isn't much of a problem until one day he looks into the mirror and another side of him comes out.

 This story is largely a phone conversation of which the listener can hear only one side.
 Large amounts of time are consumed by repeatedly counting to ten.
 You wouldn't think it could work, and yet it does.
 The result is a suspenseful and strikingly real insight into the minds of a man who's become two people.